ValentinaPasqual/VaStoLabDHDK/README.md

 * **Slides of the laboratory** (URL - DOWNLOAD)

+* **Prototype**.
+This file shows you how the work should be encoded at the end of the workshop.
+Look at it if something is not clear enough or ask us on Teams.

 * **XMLfiles**.
 In this folder you can find the XML files on which you will work on.
 Each of you will choose a page of "Storia Fiorentina" to start to encode the critical edition.

 * **EncodingGuidelines**.
 In this folder you can find the tags you have to reuse while encoding your "Storia Fiorentina" folio.